loisaidasam/adventofcode/2018/day09/README.txt

 Your puzzle answer was 374690.

+--- Part Two ---

+Amused by the speed of your answer, the Elves are curious:

+What would the new winning Elf's score be if the number of the last marble were 100 times larger?

+Your puzzle answer was 3009951158.

-The first half of this puzzle is complete!
-It provides one gold star: *
+Both parts of this puzzle are complete!
+They provide two gold stars: **